jampp/geeks/_src/_posts/2017-01-31-learning-rtb.markdown

 a succession of input events $(x_1,y_1), \ldots, (x_t,y_t)$.
 For this we minimize the sum over each previously seen input event of:
-(i) (The gradient of) the log-likelihood loss, which is a [logloss][] for the logistic model.
+(i) (The gradient of) the log-likelihood loss, which is a [logloss][] for the logistic model;
-(ii) A stabilizing term that introduces some strong convexity into the mix.
+(ii) A stabilizing term that introduces some strong convexity into the mix;
 (iii) Regularizing terms that combine lasso and ridge regularization.

 After filling in the details and translating everything to Greek: